 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Virginia Wesleyan College is 12:1, and the school has 83.9 percent of its classes with fewer than 20 students.
-The most popular majors at Virginia Wesleyan College include: Business Administration and Management, General; Mass Communication/Media Studies; Elementary Education and Teaching; Criminal Justice/Safety Studies; and Sociology.
-The average freshman retention rate, an indicator of student satisfaction, is 65.2 percent.
+The student-faculty ratio at Virginia Wesleyan College is 12:1, and the school has 85.5 percent of its classes with fewer than 20 students.
+The most popular majors at Virginia Wesleyan College include: Business Administration and Management, General; Criminal Justice/Safety Studies; Social Sciences, General; Mass Communication/Media Studies; and Elementary Education and Teaching.
+The average freshman retention rate, an indicator of student satisfaction, is 65.8 percent.

 |Student gender distribution|